-A slightly more refined analysis leads to a lower bound of \eqref{eqn::sum_bound} with the same growth rate.
+A slightly more refined analysis leads to a lower bound of (\ref {eqnsumbound}) with the same growth rate.
 As we will show in the next section, in every dimension this estimate is typically quite far from being sharp.
-The reason that it is so poor is that by moving the absolute value into the sum in \eqref{eqn::sum_bound} we are unable to take advantage of the cancellation that arises as $\p_{x,\pi}[ \tau_1(y) < \tau_2(y)] > 1/2$ when $x$ is close to $y$ and $\p_{x,\pi}[ \tau_1(y) < \tau_2(y)] < 1/2$ when $x$ is far from $y$.
+The reason for the inaccuracy is that by moving the absolute value into the sum in (\ref{eqnsumbound}) we are unable to take advantage of the cancellation that arises as $\p_{x,\pi}[ \tau _1(y) < \tau_2(y)] > 1/2$ when $x$ is close to $y$ and $\p_{x,\pi}[ \tau _1(y) < \tau_2(y)] < 1/2$ when $x$ is far from $y$.